Heat Advisory issued for Caroline, Kent, Queen Anne's, Talbot by NWS - NewsBreak

 Heat Advisory issued for Caroline, Kent, Queen Anne's, Talbot by NWS

-Effective: 2021-08-11 12:00:00 EDT Expires: 2021-08-12 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned location, stay out of the sun, and check on elderly relatives and neighbors.
-Young children and pets should never be left unattended in a vehicle under any circumstance.
+Effective: 2021-08-13 15:57:00 EDT Expires: 2021-08-13 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
-When possible, reschedule strenuous activities to the early morning or late evening.
+When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
-To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in a shaded or air conditioned environment.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Caroline; Kent; Queen Anne's; Talbot HEAT ADVISORY REMAINS IN EFFECT FROM NOON WEDNESDAY TO 8 PM EDT THURSDAY * WHAT...Heat index values around 105. * WHERE...The New Jersey counties of Salem, Cumberland and Atlantic.
-The Delaware counties of Kent and Sussex.
-The Maryland counties of Kent, Queen Anne`s, Talbot and Caroline. * WHEN...From noon on Wednesday until 8:00 PM Thursday. * IMPACTS...Hot temperatures and high humidity levels may cause heat related health issues. * ADDITIONAL DETAILS...The period of hot and humid conditions will likely continue into Friday, so the advisory may need to be extended.
-Overnight low temperatures in the 70s will not provide much relief from the heat.alerts.weather.gov
+Target Area: Caroline; Kent; Queen Anne's; Talbot HEAT ADVISORY REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Heat index values up to 108. * WHERE...In New Jersey, Cape May, Cumberland, Salem and Atlantic.
+In Maryland, Caroline, Talbot, Kent MD and Queen Annes.
+In Delaware, Inland Sussex and Kent. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0